UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 ## =============================

-- payment for robostreamer

 - Nerf prism, backwards-loan, and ESPECIALLY round-timer
-- They should destroy the closest 3 slots.
+- (IDEA: destroy the closest 3 slots)

 - Nerf compass? (its SOOO fun to use tho) (maybe reduce earnings to $0.5?)
 COMPASS NERF IDEA: